We rescue, rehab medically at substantial cost, foster, and work with dogs in the goal of finding forever homes.

 1. Select all text below, copy and paste it directly into an e-mail as text.
 WE CANNOT ACCEPT ATTACHMENTS

 2. Type your answers right next to each questions right in your email and send to email@example.com We will be in touch with you as soon as we can.
 Be patient because it may be quite awhile.
 New applicants rarely get a dog they currently see online because approval will rarely be complete before that dog is adopted.

 Application to Adopt

 Rent or Own?
-(Proof of ownership or landlord permission to own large dogs required at home visit)
+(Proof of ownership or permission for large dogs required)

 House, Apartment, Townhome?

 How many stories is your home and if If 2-story, describe stairs - carpeted, have a landing?

 Is your yard fenced and what is the height at the lowest point including gates.
 Do gates lock?

 Do you have a gardener etc.?
 If so where is your dog when they come?